bshack/shackstack/README.md

     --service=(service domain)
     --production=(true|false - optional);</pre>

-'version' argument defaults to epoch timestamp 'production' argument defaults 'false'
+-'version' argument defaults to epoch timestamp -'production' argument defaults 'false'

 The above site was created by running the 'deploy' task with the following options: